yangzhares/mantl/docs/features/create_mesos_cluster.rst

 9. Verify Kafka-mesos utility:

-   Make SSH connection to any Mesos follower (see your inventory file) using "centos" user and run::
+   Make SSH connection to any edge node (see "dev" role in your inventory file) using "centos" user and run::

         cd /usr/local/share/kafka-mesos